Draymond Green Upset By NBA All-Defensive Team Snub

 Green is currently nursing a lingering injury to his left knee that kept him out of the starting lineup Monday in a preseason game against the Phoenix Suns, according to KNTV.
 Warriors coach Steve Kerr said he would like to see him back in the lineup Wednesday in a Las Vegas exhibition against James and the newly formulated Lakers.

-“(Green is) working his way back,” Kerr said, the television station said.
+“(Green is) working his way back,” Kerr said, according to the network.
 “We’d like to get him in the game Wednesday.

-Despite the All-Defensive team snub, the Warriors will again be favorite to win another NBA title after adding DeMarcus “Boogie” Cousins to its already All-Star studded lineup.
+Despite the All-Defensive team snub, the Warriors will again be favorite to win another NBA title after adding DeMarcus “Boogie” Cousins to its already All-Star-studded lineup.

-Curry, the team’s long-range threat with Keven Durant, told ESPN and he won’t shy away from talk about winning a third consecutive crown.
+Curry, the team’s long-range threat with Keven Durant, told ESPN he won’t shy away from talk about winning a third consecutive crown.

-“We talk about the three-peat just because it’s in front of us,” Curry said, ESPN noted.
+“We talk about the three-peat just because it’s in front of us,” Curry said, as noted by ESPN.
 “I don’t think that’s something that’s repeated every single day.
 But when we start the season, obviously we lay everything out on the table, what’s at stake in terms of our expectations.”

 The Warriors will be trying to become the first team to “three-peat” since the Magic Johnson-led Los Angeles Lakers team won three straight titles from 2000-2002, per the sports network.